 How can you know if you have missing shingles?
 You may find them on your lawn or driveway after a big storm.
 You might even might be able to see the bare spots on the roof from the ground.
 However, it’s always a good idea to get regular inspections of your roof so you know about issues sooner rather than later.

-If you notice a missing shingle on your roof, don’t hesitate to call Westfall Roofing for a repair.
+If you notice a missing shingle on your Tampa or Sarasota roof, don’t hesitate to contact Westfall Roofing for a repair.
 Taking proactive care of your roof will help it last as longer and ensure your home stays protected.